One repo. One runner. Zero infrastructure.

 From a template

-./new-from-template <template> <skill-name> --category <pack>- six starters live inskill-templates/: crypto tracker, research digest, code reviewer, social monitor, deploy watcher, community manager.--categoryslots the new skill into a first-party pack (see §13). - 03
+bin/new-from-template <template> <skill-name> --category <pack>- six starters live indocs/examples/skill-templates/: crypto tracker, research digest, code reviewer, social monitor, deploy watcher, community manager.--categoryslots the new skill into a first-party pack (see §15). - 03

 Hand-written